Craftingnerf/Documentation-Generator/README.md

         Arg 1 : char* (string) to look in
         Arg 2 : char* to search for
 ```
-At the moment you can run `docGen.exe <filename> ...` with as many filenames/filepaths as you want (although I haven't tried using filepaths)
+At the moment you can run `docGen.exe <filename> ...` with as many filenames/filepaths as you want (although I haven't tried using filepaths) <br>
 There is support for switches and help info statements, but I havent implemented those yet (probably once I get different output types out such as .md or .html)